touro3/ParadigmsKotlin/OOP.md

 JavaScript: Provided inspiration for flexibility and simplicity in the language design.
 Kotlin was designed to be safer and more concise than Java, especially by addressing common issues like NullPointerExceptions.

+## Influence on Other Languages
+Although Kotlin is relatively new, its modern features—like Java interoperability, null safety, and functional programming support—are influencing how other languages, particularly Java, evolve.
+For instance, Kotlin’s approach to handling nulls and its concise syntax are shaping improvements in languages aiming to compete or interoperate with Kotlin.
 ## 3. Adoption of Kotlin as an OOP Language

 **Kotlin**, developed by **JetBrains**, was officially released in **2016**.
 It was designed to be fully interoperable with **Java** while providing a more concise syntax and additional safety features.
 Kotlin quickly gained adoption due to its ease of use, modern features, and seamless integration with existing Java codebases, particularly within the **Android** development community.